UPPMAX/HPC-python/docs/day1/install_packages.rst

          $ source vpyenv/bin/activate

-Using the self-installed packages in Python
+Using the self-installed packages in Python (MERGE INTO EXERCISE ABOVE)
 ###########################################

 - To use the Python packages you have installed under your virtual environment, load your Python module + prerequisites, load any site-installed Python packages you used, and then activate the environment.